kroxiksut/django-152fz-consent/docs/consent/en/operations-admin.md

 What to do:
 - enable/disable the requirement for paper confirmation for the flow;
-- set soft or hard behavior for old web consents.
+- set soft or strict behavior for old web consents.

 ### `VerifiedConsentFormPolicy`

 What can be configured:
 - overriding the mode for a specific form by `form_code`;
-- behavior before loading paper;
+- behavior before the paper file is uploaded;
-- redefining the notification channel.
+- overriding the notification channel.

 What to do:
-- specifically include paper confirmation only for a specific form;
+- enable paper confirmation only for a specific form;
-- gradually expand coverage without affecting other forms of flow.
+- gradually expand coverage without affecting other forms in the flow.

 ### `VerifiedConsentSubmission`